-Thanks to our guests and members, we’ve officially raised more than $4 million to help save wildlife worldwide, through our Quarters for Conservation program, established in 2008.
+Thanks to our guests and members, as of May 2022 we officially have raised more than $4 million to help save wildlife worldwide, through our Quarters for Conservation program, established in 2008.
 Every visit to the Zoo is conservation in action.
 Learn more about Quarters for Conservation below.

 Quarters for Conservation (Q4C)

 Your Support can Change the World.
 One of the most impactful ways Cheyenne Mountain Zoo and its guests help wildlife conservation is through its Quarters for Conservation (Q4C) program.
-Since 2008, those quarters and coin donations have added up, now reaching a major milestone: $4 million raised!
+Since 2008, those quarters and coin donations have added up, now reaching a major milestone: more than $4 million raised!
 By collecting quarters and other coins, we fund new and existing wildlife conservation projects, provide an opportunity to engage our staff and our community in the effort, and significantly expand our contributions to wildlife conservation in Colorado and around the globe.
 Every contribution matters!

 How Q4C Works: